michaelobed/rgb-switcher/README.md

 If you like this design, you're welcome (and encouraged!) to fork this repo and make one yourself, modify it, sell it, I don't mind!

 Happy gaming!

+## In future

+These are things I should probably have done but haven't had the time to do yet:

+- **Make the board smaller**!
+It would probably have been better to make the switcher with an "LED board" as a module that communicates over the UART, SPI, I2C, etc. Most importantly, it brings cost down further to not make such a large 4-layer PCB, especially if you're not interested in the RGB LED bit.
+- **Create a reference design for a remote board** that lets you use one of those universal IR TV remotes with it, or maybe even learn codes from an existing IR remote.
+- **Create an enclosure**.
+I'm a CAD noob but it shouldn't be too hard.
+It could even just be an identically-shaped PCB with some elaborate artwork on it!